From wind tunnels to megadeals, the Boeing sales boss facing new MAX storm

 Switching to marketing, his first jet sale was to Ethiopian Airlines: the same carrier that suffered the second of two recent crashes leading to the MAX grounding.
 He attended an Ethiopian vigil in Seattle in March.

 While the MAX crisis is top priority, the battle between planemakers to secure relationships with airlines continues.
-Ex-General Electric (GE.N) engine sales head McAllister - working a double act with Mounir - has helped open new doors for Boeing.
+Ex-General Electric engine sales head McAllister - working a double act with Mounir - has helped open new doors for Boeing.

 “Genuinely happy for Boeing to get the big order for the MAX.
 Kevin and (Ihssane) are good guys,” AirAsia CEO Tony Fernandes, one of Airbus’s largest customers, tweeted last week, before adding: “Aircraft manufacturers should value airlines.”